2ND AMENDMENT EXPLAINED

 Guesswork over Two Thirds of the Amendment

-However, in 2008 the Supreme Court in Heller dismissed the preamble and focused on the rights clause—“the right of the people to keep and bear Arms”—to find, for the first time, an implied right to own a gun for self-defense, a “right” not found in the text and never debated at founding conventions.
+In 2008, however, the Supreme Court in Heller dismissed that preface and focused on the rights clause — “the right of the people to keep and bear Arms” — to find, for the first time, an implied right to own a gun for self-defense, a “right” not found in the text or debated at founding.
+Citing dictionaries and little founding support — essentially guessing — Heller rewrote the amendment into an unconstitutional artifice.

 Among its many glaring errors, Heller changed: